HMR1200 - Electric trowel Vevor - Free user manual and instructions

 Step5:Fit the handle bars around the eye towards the top of thandle bar column. | Step6:Place the bolt through the base of the handles and the fasten with a nut on the e |

-Close-up of hands working on mechanical components with no visible text or symbolsStep:8 Feed the cable through pivot nut and through the sw stop, then fasten the screw.
+Step 8: Feed the cable through the pivot nut and through the swivel stop, then fasten the screw.

-Close-up of hands assembling or repairing electronic components in a machine (no visible text or symbols)Step:9 Bring the kill switch wire the front of the engine and con it the the shut off switch.
+Step 9: Bring the kill switch wire to the front of the engine and connect it to the shut off switch.

 5. Controls and Components